julianomacielferreira/mlocks-task-manager/README.md

 #### Communication Flow

-Example flow:
+An example flow:

-1. User Service creates a task
+1. Task Service creates a task
-2. Emits event to RabbitMQ
-3. Task Service consumes event
-4. Task Service persists to Postgres
+2. Task Service persists to Postgres
-5. Emits event
+3. Emits event to RabbitMQ
-6. Notification Service consumes event
+4. Notification Service consumes event
-7. Sends email via Mailhog (in dev)
+5. Sends email via Mailhog (in dev)

 #### The directory structure of the project: